-- The Mentee and Clinical Mentor will negotiate and agree a date with the MACP Assessor, for the summative (final) assessment. - The format of this assessment will be as for the formative assessment using MSc level marking criteria found in the associated document "MACP PORTFOLIO ROUTE Mentored clinical practice (MCP) ASSESSMENT FORMS" - It will include the assessment and management of one new patient and one returning patient.
-Both elements need to be passed at a minimum of 50%. - Following each patient there will be a 30-minute discussion between the Mentee, the MACP Assessor and Clinical Mentor, which will take place as part of the assessment.
+- The Mentee and Clinical Mentor will negotiate and agree a date with the MACP Assessor, for the summative (final) assessment. - The format of this assessment will be as for the formative assessment using MSc level marking criteria found in the associated document "MACP PORTFOLIO ROUTE Mentored clinical practice (MCP) ASSESSMENT FORMS" - It will include the assessment and management of one new patient and one returning patient. - Following each patient there will be a 30-minute discussion between the Mentee, the MACP Assessor and Clinical Mentor, which will take place as part of the assessment.
 The Mentee will also be able to discuss / present evidence from their portfolio of how they have achieved the learning outcomes initially proposed for their mentored clinical practice.
 The interactive discussion will enable critique of planned and unplanned learning that has taken place.
 Mentees may refer to their portfolio and present relevant parts of it throughout discussion. - Verbal feedback will be provided by the MACP Assessor and Clinical Mentor following completion of the assessment process.
 The Clinical Mentor and MACP Assessor will make recommendations regarding developing future practice.
 In the situation of a fail, this will include a recommendation to the Mentee regarding their needs for a further period of MCP; further examination or both.
-Verbal feedback will be supplemented with written feedback which will be sent to the Mentee within 1 week of the final assessment. - The Clinical Mentor and MACP Assessor will jointly provide detailed written feedback to the Mentee following completion of the mentored clinical practice.
-The Clinical Mentor will give feedback (and where appropriate the MACP Assessor) regarding how the Mentee addressed each learning outcomes identified in their learning contract within 1 week following the summative assessment
+Verbal feedback will be supplemented with written feedback which will be sent to the Mentee within 1 week of the final assessment. - The Clinical Mentor and MACP Assessor will jointly provide detailed written feedback to the Mentee following completion of the mentored clinical practice regarding how the Mentee addressed each learning outcomes identified in their learning contract within 1 week following the summative assessment